 ENISA – European Union Agency for Cybersecurity Recommendations

 This is also considered an extra domain.
-The ENISA document lists 35 risk categories, most of them are cloud-related.
+The ENISA document lists 35 risk categories, most of which are cloud-related.
 Some industry regulations specifically refer to these categories such as national banks, government organizations, etc.

 The Top (8) Risks of ENISA